-Bacterial pneumonia is a form of lung infection caused by certain bacteria that can be potentially fatal if left untreated.
-The most common one to cause this is Streptococcus (pneumococcus).
+Bacterial pneumonia is a form of lung infection due to certain bacteria that can be potentially fatal.
+Generally, the most common one to cause this is Streptococcus (pneumococcus).
 This condition causes your air sacs to become inflamed and may be also filled with fluid, pus, or cellular debris.
 Pneumonia can also be caused by viruses or fungi.

 The infection may affect only a small section of your lung or affect an entire lung or both of your lungs.
 Pneumonia can be dangerous as it makes your body difficult to get enough oxygen which can cause cells to not function properly.